 Wickets rhythm has a monomorphic archiform waves with surface negative polarity reaching 60-210 microV in amplitude.
 It usually occurs in runs of 6-11 Hz.

-The Alpha rhythm can be temporarily blocked, or attenuated by sustained eye opening and/or mental activity (also called Berger’s effect) and enhanced with sensory stimulation.
+The Alpha rhythm can be temporarily blocked, or attenuated by sustained eye-opening and/or mental activity (also called Berger’s effect) and enhanced with sensory stimulation.
 PBR has been reported to vary throughout the menstrual period.
 The frequency is highest during preovulatory (days 5-14) and premenstrual (days 23-28) phases, and lowest in both menstrual (days 1-5) and luteal (days 15-23) phases.
 An asymmetric reactivity reflects an abnormality on the non-reactive (or less reactive) side.
 Hyperthermia (>41 C) results in slower PBR.
 Cardiac pacemaker increases Alpha frequency by 1-2 Hz, which is thought to be related to increased cerebral perfusion.

 Mu rhythm is present in waking and disappears in drowsiness similar to PBR.
-It has been described during REM sleep as well; this is in contrast to Alpha rhythm.
-It is blocked by active, passive or a mere thought of movement in the contralateral limb.
+It has been described during REM sleep as well; this is in contrast to the Alpha rhythm.
+It is blocked by the active, passive or mere thought of movement in the contralateral limb.
 Niedermeyer reported that such reactivity was demonstrated in amputees attempting to ambulate phantom limb.
 Such attenuation is recognized as EEG desynchronization due to hypothesized cortical inhibition induced by motor planning.
 Mild tactile stimulation has shown to abolish contralateral mu rhythm as well.
 It is enhanced by intermittent photic stimulation and pattern vision.

 Wickets rhythm can be seen during wakefulness and sleep.
 It is best seen during drowsiness and light sleep.
 It located over the temporal regions and can be seen unilaterally or bilaterally with shifting variable predominance.
 When related, the Third Rhythm is thought to be blocked by auditory stimulation.